rali-udem/reverb/README.md

 [here](https://github.com/knowitall/reverb), and therefore produces English triples from English text.

-However, additions have been made for the end-user wishing to produce French triples from French text.
+However, additions have been made for the user wishing to produce French triples from French text.

 ## Command-line utility